tiefaul/myblog/_posts/2024-11-27-Markdown-Converter.md

 ---
 layout: post
-title: Dockerizing Django Application
+title: Markdown Convertor
 date: 2024-11-27 15:02:00
-description: Using docker compose to containerize my Django application
+description: Creating a Markdown to HTML convertor
 tags: django markdown automation
 categories: python
 ---

-# Automating Markdown To HTML Using Python-Markdown
+## Automating Markdown To HTML Using Python-Markdown

 As someone who enjoys simplifying workflows, I recently automated a process for one of my Django projects to convert Markdown files into HTML.
 This is small but effective script saves time and ensures consistency when dealing with Markdown-based content.
 In this post, I will walk you through the steps from setting up the environment to running the script.

 ---

-## Why automate Markdown Conversion?
+### Why automate Markdown Conversion?

 Markdown is a lightweight markup language that is easy to write and widely used for documentation, blogs, and other text-based content.
 However, in web projects like Django, this content often needs to be converted into HTML for rendering in a browser.
 Automating this conversion eliminates repetitive tasks and ensures a smooth workflow.

 ---

-## Getting Started: Setting up the Environment
+### Getting Started: Setting up the Environment

 Before writing the script.
 I set up my project environment using ```pipenv```.
 This tool is excellent for managing Python dependencies and keeping environments clean.